-Organic operations must maintain or enhance soil and water quality, while also conserving wetlands, woodlands, and wildlife.
-Synthetic fertilizers, sewage sludge, irradiation, and genetic engineering may not be used.
+Organic operations must maintain or enhance soil and water quality, while also conserving wetlands, woodlands and wildlife.
+Synthetic fertilizers, sewage sludge, irradiation and genetic engineering may not be used.
 Only products that have been certified as meeting the USDA’s requirements for organic production and handling may carry the USDA Organic Seal.

 What is an Organic System Plan (OSP)?